Bylaws of the Federal Reserve Bank of St. Louis

 Section 3.
 Meetings.

 Regular meetings of the Committee shall be held at such times as the Committee may designate.
 Special meetings may be called from time to time by the Committee Chair.
 Meetings of the Committee may be held virtually in accordance with Article I, Section 4.B.
-The General Auditor or his or her designee shall act as secretary of the Audit Committee and shall keep minutes of the meetings unless members present elect an acting secretary.
+The General Auditor or his or her designee shall act as secretary of the Audit and Risk Committee and shall keep minutes of the meetings unless members present elect an acting secretary.

-ARTICLE IV - GOVERNANCE AND OPERATIONS COMMITTEE
+ARTICLE IV - DISCOUNT COMMITTEE

 Section 1.
 Powers.

 Subject to the supervision and control of the Board of Directors, the Discount Committee shall have power to authorize, ratify, or approve discounts and advances in the manner and to the extent permitted by law and the regulations of the Board of Governors.
 The Committee shall, subject to approval of the Board of Directors, adopt a written charter specifying its duties.
 The Board of Directors shall review the charter at least triennially.
-The Discount Committee shall report at least annually to the Board of Directors.

 Section 2.
 Appointment and Quorum.